mobilecoinofficial/forest/README.md

 signal-cli 0.10.0
 ```

-### Building Signal-Cli from Source ###
+### Building signal-cli from Source ###

-You can also build Signal-Cli from source.
-You can do so by cloning the official repo and running `gradlew installDist`:
+You can also build signal-cli from source.
+You can do so by cloning the official repo and running `./gradlew installDist`:

 ``` bash
 git clone https://github.com/AsamK/signal-cli.git